uriel1998/agaetr/README.md

 run as the user (and with the environment) you used to set up the online services.**

-Because it's all modular, it's possible to run independent elements, or to run from the control file `agaetr.sh`.

 Standalone: /path/to/agaetr.sh [options]

 *  --help:  show help